drwetter/testssl.sh/doc/testssl.1.md

 6. whole 9 yards

 `--disable-grading` disables grading explicitly.
-Grading automatically gets disabled, to not give a wrong or misleading grade, when not all required functions are executed (e.g when checking for a single vulnerabilities). `DISABLE_GRADING` is the according environment variable which you can use.
+Grading automatically gets disabled, to not give a wrong or misleading grade, when not all required functions are executed (e.g when checking for a single vulnerabilities).

 ### FILE OUTPUT OPTIONS